MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 ---

-# Curate an existing topic using multilingual in Microsoft Viva Topics
+# Curate an existing topic using multilingual in Viva Topics